-Fed.
+236. Fourth, the Rule does not explain the contradiction between the concern about the public health impacts of discouraging use of public benefits as described in the Field Guidance, and DHS's disregard of those impacts.
+DHS recognizes that the Field Guidance was issued in response to "confusion" about public charge that had resulted in immigrants foregoing benefits and consequent risks to public health.
+See 83 Fed.
+Reg. at 51,133 (citing 64 Fed.
 Reg. at 28,676-77).
 DHS also acknowledges that the Rule will have a wide-spread chilling effect and a corresponding negative impact on public health.
 But it offers no reasoned explanation for its decision to disregard INS's concerns.
 Instead, DHS simply reiterates that its primary purpose is furthering "self-sufficiency," and that the Rule's chilling effect is an acceptable tradeoff in pursuing that asserted purpose.
 See 84 Fed.
 Reg. at 41,311-13.

-198. Fifth, DHS fails to justify its abandonment of the "primary dependence" standard in the Field Guidance in favor of the durational standard in the rule: receipt of any enumerated benefits for 12 cumulative months in a 36-month period.
+237. Fifth, DHS fails to justify its abandonment of the "primary dependence" standard in the Field Guidance in favor of the durational standard in the rule: receipt of any enumerated benefits for 12 cumulative months in a 36-month period.
 As explained above, the "primary dependence" standard was based on more than a century of case law and Congress's recent intent in enacting PRWORA and IIRIRA.
-See supra ¶¶ 86-89.
+See supra ¶¶ 82-92.
 The new durational standard, by contrast, is based on DHS's conclusory assertion "that it is permissible and reasonable to propose a different approach."
 83 Fed Reg. at 51,164.
 DHS acknowledges that its durational standard-which does not account for the amount of benefits received-will result in "potential incongruities," i.e., arbitrary results.
 84 Fed.
 Reg. at 41,361.
 DHS attempts to justify the durational standard based on inapposite data, such as data that measures the duration of time that individuals receive means-tested assistance, but fails to distinguish between use by citizens and noncitizens or otherwise explain how this data justifies its approach.
 See 84 Fed.
 Reg. at 41,360.